gpospelov/qt-mvvm/README.md

 ![alt text](doc/colliding-mice-after.png)

-The demo demonstrates that by using `qt-mvvm` library it is possible to equip the GUI with serialization and undo/redo and to provide proper model/view via relatively small modifications to the original code.
+The demo shows that by using `qt-mvvm` library it is possible to equip the GUI with the serialization and undo/redo and to provide proper model/view via relatively small modifications to the original code.
 Implementing these features from the scratch in Qt would take much more time and resulting code wouldn't be easily transferable to different project.